Shivangisharma4/turing-game/README.md

 - Be polite to keep stress levels low
 - Ask specific questions about inconsistencies
-- Watch for NPCs who can't describe sensory experiences
+- Watch for NPCs who cann't describe sensory experiences
 - Pay attention to repeated phrases or strange behaviors
 - Everyone knows something - find out what